Shah Ismail Dehlvi: Early life and career

 According to Andreas Rieck, Syed Ahmad visited towns of North Indian plains from 1818 to 1821 with hundreds of missionaries to preach against Shia beliefs and practices.
 Syed Ahmad repeatedly destroyed ta'ziyas, an act that resulted in subsequent riots and chaos.
 Barbara Metcalf offers the following explanation to his anti-shi'ism:

 In 1821, Shah Ismail left for Hajj (pilgrimage) along with Syed Ahmad and a group of his devotees.
 He returned from Haj in 1823, and once again visited different parts of India.
 For Syed Ahmad and the followers of the Faraizi movement, India was “Darul Harb” (the abode of war) and therefore jihad was obligatory for the Muslims.
 In his book, Sirat-e-Mustaqeem, Shah Ismail Dehlavi wrote:

-"a large part of present-day India has become “Dar-ul-Harab”.
+"a large part of present-day India has become “Dar al-Harb”.
 Compare the situation with the heavenly blessings of India two and three hundred years ago".

 Comparing India with Darul Islam, he said:

 "compare India with Rome and Turkey in terms of heavenly blessings".